bhdouglass/clickable/README.md

 * `cmake` - A project that builds using cmake (has more than just QML)
 * `custom` - The custom build command will be used
 * `cordova` - A project that builds using cordova
+* `pure` - A project that does not need to be compiled.
+All files in the project root will be copied into the click

 ## License